-Making seemingly unfathomable data look succinctly artful and almost joyful is what Lawrence does best.
-When he isn’t posting pictures of his cat, Lyubov, on her own dedicated Slack channel, you’ll find Lawrence spotting and quietly solving the kind of problems that have a tremendous impact on the day to day running of Cool Earth, but are often overlooked by ‘normal’ humans.
+Making seemingly unfathomable data look succinctly artful is what Lawrence does best.
+When he isn’t posting pictures of his cat, Lyubov, on her own dedicated Slack channel, you’ll find Lawrence spotting and quietly solving the kind of problems that have a tremendous impact on the day to day running of Cool Earth.
+Problems that are often overlooked by ‘normal’ humans.

 Lawrence Welsby Data and Insight Officer